hexil-org/hexer/docs/hexil_action_notation.md

 The elements of an unordered tuple MUST be separated with the `,` symbol.

-## Hidable notation
+## Maybe notation

-Given some notation N, the hidable notation of N is a notation for either N or the cover value, notated with `?`.
+Given some notation N, the maybe notation of N is a notation for either N or the cover value, notated with `?`.

 ## Resource notation